Haithamhaj/Haitham-Voice-Agent-HVA-/README.md

 </div>

 - **Smart Feedback Agent**: Intelligent "nudge" system in morning briefing for stale projects.
-- **Clarification Agent**: Handles ambiguity gracefully.
+- **Clarification Agent**: Handles ambiguity gracefully with a robust retry loop (Max 3 attempts).
 If you say "Remind me", it asks "About what?" and listens for your answer.
 - **Idea Agent**: Turns raw ideas into structured projects.
 Say "I have an idea..." and it creates a full project spec (using **GPT-5 Mini** for speed/cost).
 - **iPhone Sync**: Connect your phone!
 Tell Siri "Add task to HVA Inbox" and it syncs to HVA memory instantly.
 - **Smart Calendar**: Natural language date parsing ("tomorrow", "next Mon") and smart availability checks ("Am I free?").